Dr Disrespect: Other ventures

 Beahm collaborated with professional wrestler The Undertaker for a G Fuel commercial in February 2020, which was portrayed as a special feud.

 In August, Beahm announced that he was writing a personal memoir called Violence.
 Speed.
 Momentum. about Dr Disrespect's origins.
 The book, fictitiously ghostwritten by "Nigel P. Farnsworth III", was published by Gallery Books, an imprint of Simon & Schuster, on March 30, 2021.

 A fan of the San Francisco 49ers, Beahm collaborated with the San Francisco-based NFL team starting in early 2020.
 At the 2022 NFL draft, he announced in the 3rd round that the 49ers selected running back Tyrion Davis-Price from LSU.
 He was seen at the wild-card game between the 49ers and the Seattle Seahawks on January 14, 2023, at Levi's Stadium, where he sounded the team's ceremonial foghorn.
 Beahm's character was featured in several social media posts and videos from the team during the 2022 and 2023 seasons.
-In June 2024, the team suspended relations with Beahm after revelations he inappropriately messaged a minor.
+In June 2024, the team suspended relations with Beahm after allegations he inappropriately messaged a minor.